 - Chicken thighs – we are using skin-on, bone-in chicken thighs for the best flavor, tenderness, moisture and taste.
 For a leaner option, use boneless, skinless chicken thighs, but it is not as rich in flavor as dark meat skin-on, bone-in chicken.
 I personally really like to make this sheet pan meal using chicken thighs.

 - Herbs de Provence – This is an French herb mix that has a great combination of Mediterranean flavors.
 It usually contains savory, marjoram, rosemary, thyme, oregano, or some variation of these.
 You can substitute with any of your favorite seasoning blend.
 Note: there is no salt content in this seasoning, so if your seasoning blend has salt in it, you may want to adjust the salt added.
+Alternatively, you can use an all purpose seasoning or any of your favorite seasoning.

 - Garlic powder – I like to add a bit of garlic in the spice mix to bump up the flavor profile.